FIWARE/tutorials.Time-Series-Data/README.ja.md

             aggMethod +
             "(filling) AS " +
             aggMethod +
-            " FROM mtopeniot.etfillingsensor WHERE entity_id = 'urn:ngsi-ld:Device:" +
+            " FROM mtopeniot.etFillingLevelSensor WHERE entity_id = 'urn:ngsi-ld:Device:" +
             id +
             "' GROUP BY minute ORDER BY minute";
         const options = {